 Some conservation areas also issue their own permits for research and monarch tagging (e.g., Lynde Shores).

 The Act only came into force in 1997, so activities which took place before 1997 are not covered by the law.
 Hence it is not against the law to have a butterfly collection containing specially protected invertebrates if the specimens were collected before 1997.
 However, selling those specimens after 1997 would be prohibited.

 This law came into force on June 30, 2008 and replaces the Endangered Species Act, 1990.
 Under the new law, Ontario will classify species at risk into the following categories:

 If a species is listed as an extirpated, endangered or threatened species, the Bill prohibits killing, harming, harassing, capturing, taking, possessing, collecting, buying, selling, leasing, trading or offering to buy, sell, lease or trade a member of the species.
 In addition, if the species is endangered, damaging or destroying the habitat of the species is also prohibited.

-As of January 2015, the MNR website for insects at risk lists 17 species.
+As of January 2015, the MNRF website for insects at risk lists 17 species.
 The butterflies protected are:

 Species at Risk Act (Federal)

 Protections offered under the Species at Risk Act (SARA) apply only to insects on federal lands, such as national parks or aboriginal reserves.
 Insects on other types of land, inlcuding private lands, are not protected; the protections extended to "aquatic species" on these lands do not apply to aquatic insects.
 The protections prohibit specified activities with respect to any species that is classified under Schedule 1 of this Act as endangered, threatened or extirpated.
 The prohibited activities with respect to individuals of those species are as follows: